A collection of famous ghost pictures, remarkable ghost photos!

 Famous Ghost Photos Curation

-In 2015, we will be adding more famous photos and chasing down their stories to get to the bottom of them.
+Since 2004, we've been studying the most famous of ghost photos, chasing down their stories to get to the bottom of them.

 Most ghost pictures are taken by accident and that often makes such evidence of haunting inconclusive.
 The lack of comparison photos, witnesses and immediate analysis are a rarity even though a few famous pictures have been photographed in haunted locations with the hopes of recording a glimpse of spectral appearance.